social-protocols/quality-news/README.md

     totalExpectedUpvotes
         = sum{for each timeInterval} expectedUpvotes[rank[timeInterval], timeInterval]

+This can be thought of as the number of upvotes we would expect a random (or average) story to receive if it had the same history.

 ## The "True" Upvote Rate

 We assume that each story has some "true" upvote rate, which is a factor of how much more or less likely users are to upvote that story than the average story.
 During each time interval, each story will receive the on average expected number of upvotes times its true upvote rate.